Glossary

 Patch given out as promotional items by a weapons system contractor.
 Factory patches are often adopted by military units for wear (e.g. the F-16 Fighting Falcon “Swirl”).

-Fakes [also Eye-Candy, Fantasy Patch, Novelty Patch]
+Fake Patch [also Eye-Candy, Fake, Fantasy Patch, Novelty Patch]

 A fake is a patch that was never issued or used by an organization it appears to represent.
 Unlike a reproduction, in which a copy of an existing patch is produce, a fake is based off an original design, artwork or decals that were never made into patches by the organization, hence the alternate term “Fantasy Patch”.
 Some “Souvenir” or “Novelty” patches also fall into the “Fake” category is they meet the definition above.